Skip to main content

 • What are my maximum costs?

-• How many services/projects will I need to complete to reach my goal?
+• How many projects will I need to complete to reach my goal?

 • How much should I charge for my services/projects?

-• How big of a team do I need to reach my goals?
+• How big of a team do I need to execute the projects?

 • Where should my gross profit margin be?

 Profit planning allows not only you, but also your employees to have clear objectives.
 This ensures that all your employees are on the same page when it comes to your strategic goals.
-If your employees have no idea of your goals or profit planning process, you can’t fully expect them to keep up.
-When you have a profit plan that your employees can see and adhere to, this gives them a clear picture of your expectations.
+If your employees have no idea of your goals or profit planning process, you can’t fully expect them to keep up or be effective in their work.
+When you have a profit plan that your employees can see and adhere to, this gives them a clear picture of your expectations, and can be part of the solution to getting there.

 Best Practices for Profit Planning